SekaiCTF 2024 challenges

 "localhost:1337/?file=/proc/self/environ"

-By reading too much from the first request, we provoke the application into running FileResponse.__call__() until the end and triggering the h11 exception as shown below in the application log.
-Of course the Curl client notices nothing and receives a 200 OK response every time.
+By reading too much from the first request, an attacker can coax the app into running FileResponse.__call__() until the end, and triggering the h11 exception as shown below in the app log.
+The Curl client notices nothing and receives a 200 OK response every time.

 INFO: 127.0.0.1:56022 - "GET /?file=/proc/self/environ HTTP/1.1" 200 OK